tokay-lang/tokay/README.md

 ## Documentation

-The full documentation of the language is in progress, and recently updated to the [website tokay.dev](https://tokay.dev).
-The documentation source code is currently maintained in a [separate repository](https://github.com/phorward/tokay-lang.github.io/).
+The full documentation of the language is currently work-in-progress, and can be obtained on the website [tokay.dev](https://tokay.dev).
+The documentation source code is maintained in a [separate repository](https://github.com/phorward/tokay-lang.github.io/).

 ## Contribute